 Visegrád is a small castle town 40km north of Budapest, Hungary.
 The charming town is located on the right bank of the Danube in the Danube Bend and is the perfect spot for a day trip from Budapest.

-An itinerary of a day trip to Visegrád Hungary includes a medieval citadel on top of a steep hill, Roman Empire ruins, a tower that is part of the Lower Castle, and a museum inside the Royal Palace.
+An itinerary for a day trip to Visegrád Hungary includes hiking up to the medieval citadel, Roman Empire ruins, a tower that is part of the Lower Castle, and a museum inside the Royal Palace.

 And travelling from Budapest to Visegrad couldn’t be easier.
 The small town is connected by an efficient train network where it is possible to travel from Budapest to Visegrad within an hour.

 If you are travelling solo in Budapest and want to explore the Hungarian countryside, then you’ll have to visit Visegrad.
-Keep reading and find out how to get there and what you can do in one day.
+Keep reading and find out how to get there and what you can do in Visegrad on a day trip.

-What you need to know before travelling from Budapest to Visegrad Hungary
+What you need to know before travelling to Visegrad from Budapest

 Before you start your journey from Budapest to Visegrad, take a look at some of these useful travel tips for your day trip: